oracle/oracle-database-operator/docs/adb/README.md

 * [Stop/Start/Terminate](#stopstartterminate) an Autonomous Database
 * [Delete the resource](#delete-the-resource) from the cluster
 * [Clone](#clone-an-existing-autonomous-database) an existing Autonomous Database
+* [Switchover](#switchover-an-existing-autonomous-database) an existing Autonomous Database
+* [Perform Manual Failover](#manually-failover-an-existing-autonomous-database) to an existing Autonomous Database

 To debug the Oracle Autonomous Databases with Oracle Database Operator, see [Debugging and troubleshooting](#debugging-and-troubleshooting)